 The Global Environment Theme House (GETH): Championing a Greener Way of Life

-The Global Environment Theme House provides a small community experience within the larger University, and attracts students who are committed to protecting the environment.
-GETHies will learn about green living and giving back to our environment, grow as leaders, and develop friendships.
+The Global Environment Theme House provides a small community experience within the larger University and attracts students who are committed to protecting the environment.
+GETH residents, also known as GETHies, will learn about green living and giving back to our environment, grow as leaders, and develop friendships.
 A theme program assistant provides resources and support for residents’ social and academic needs.
+In addition, the theme program assistant helps to guide GETHies through the GETH seminar.
 Discussion topics include sustainability, pollution, advocacy for animals and environment, environmental and social justice, global climate, gentrification, and urban planning and development.

 GETH values the experience and passion of students.
-Thus, GETHies are empowered to create their own footprint in the community by developing their own programming.
+GETHies are challenged and empowered to create their own mark by developing their own programming and projects.

 GETH residents are expected to spend 2–4 hours a week engaged and actively participating in theme program activities, including:

 - A yearlong (fall and spring) seminar, Natural Resources 24/84: Global Environment Theme House.
 This is a 1-unit per semester, Pass/No Pass freshman seminar that meets once a week and is taught by College of Natural Resources faculty.
+The mandatory seminar will take place on Mondays 5:30-7:00pm.
 Topics for the seminar relate to environmental action and research on and around the Berkeley campus.
-If you’re admitted to GETH, you will be given more information about how to enroll in the class.
+If you’re admitted to GETH, you will be given more information about how to enroll in the class once the semester begins.

 - Weekly GETH meeting/community-building time.